isomerpages/cris-nhic/events-and-news/news/_posts/2024-11-13-post-NHIC enters its second decade, advancing healthcare transformation through tech and innovation.md

 <h4><strong>Uplifting Singapore’s healthcare clusters for healthcare innovation&nbsp;</strong></h4>
 <p>Over the past ten years, NHIC has played a pivotal role in guiding healthcare
-innovators through the process of translating early-stage ideas into market-ready solutions that addresses unmet clinical needs.
+innovators through the process of translating early-stage ideas into market-ready solutions that address unmet clinical needs.
 By ensuring these innovations meet regulatory requirements, align with clinical workflows, and are applicable in real-world settings, NHIC has enabled more than 100 innovation projects across public healthcare institutions (PHIs), leading to enhanced healthcare